alex-lechner/Traffic-Light-Classification/README.md

 After you've downloaded a model, create a new folder e.g. ``models`` and unpack the model with [7-zip on Windows][7-zip win] or ``tar -xvzf your_tensorflow_model.tar.gz`` on Linux.

 ### 2. Configure the .config file of the model
-You will need to [download the .config file for the model you've choses][model configs] or you can simply [download the .config files of this repository][alex lechner model configs] if you've decided to train the images on one of the models mentioned above.
+You will need to [download the .config file for the model you've chosen][model configs] or you can simply [download the .config files of this repository][alex lechner model configs] if you've decided to train the images on one of the models mentioned above.

 If you want to configure them on your own there are some important changes you need to make.
 For this walkthrough, I will assume you are training on the Udacity Carla dataset with Faster RCNN.
 1. Change ``num_classes: 90`` to the number of labels in your ``label_map.pbtxt``.
 This will be ``num_classes: 4``